mpkelly/blog/assets/articles/colour.md

 ```
 You don't need to redefine all of these in each palette as most palettes won't need all of them.
 Typically, the `primary-text-color` and `background-color` would be required but the others depend on context.

-Some websites go crazy with colour (see Amazon's product page, for example) so you would need more variables than what's above, but the multi-palette approach can still be used.

 Final word: I've used the well-known info and danger contexts above, but you can create palettes for anything, including form inputs, selected nav items and active links.